mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 ## Full Chat
 > You must be registered or logged in before trying to use chat.

 You're going to need to select an **UIView**, could be a placed view or **view**'s UIViewController directly that will work as the container for the Full Chat that have the Header + Chat in one component.
-With that decided you will have to call the `FullChatComponent(containerView: _, chatId: _, chatName: _, chatImage: _, startDate: _, endDate: _, theme: _, language: _, isFanzone: _, completion: _)`.
+With that decided you will have to call the `FullChatComponent(containerView: _, chatId: _, chatName: _, chatImage: _, startDate: _, endDate: _, theme: _, language: _, isFanzone: _, chatCustomText: _, completion: _)`.
 All the values are needed.
 The start time must be a date after or equal to now to work properly.

 ```swift
 class FullChatController: UIViewController {